ucan-wg/spec/README.md

 A large portion of personal information now also moves through connected systems.
 Data privacy is a prominent theme when considering the design of modern applications, to the point of being legislated in parts of the world.

 Ahead-of-time coordination is often a barrier to development in many projects.
-Flexibilty to define specialized authorization semantics for a resources, and the ability to trustlessly integrate with external systems are important as the number of autonomous, specialized, and coordinating applications increases.
+Flexibility to define specialized authorization semantics for a resources, and the ability to trustlessly integrate with external systems are important as the number of autonomous, specialized, and coordinating applications increases.

 Many high-value applications run in hostile environments.
-In recognition of this, many vendors now include public key functionality, such as [nonextractable keys in browsers](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey), [cerificate systems for external keys](https://fidoalliance.org/fido-authentication/), and [secure hardware enclaves](https://support.apple.com/en-ca/guide/security/sec59b0b31ff) in widespread consumer devices.
+In recognition of this, many vendors now include public key functionality, such as [non-extractable keys in browsers](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey), [certificate systems for external keys](https://fidoalliance.org/fido-authentication/), and [secure hardware enclaves](https://support.apple.com/en-ca/guide/security/sec59b0b31ff) in widespread consumer devices.

 Two related models that work extremely well in the above context are Simple Public Key Infrastructure ([SPKI](https://www.rfc-editor.org/rfc/rfc2693.html)) and object capabilities ([OCAP](http://erights.org/elib/capability/index.html)).
 Since offline operation and self-verifiability are two requirements, UCAN adopts an approach closely related to SPKI.
 UCANs follow the "capabilities as certificates" model, with extensions for revocation and stateful capabilities.